rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     AllowIsolate=yes
     ```

-    Note some of the properties and their values configured in the multi-user.target unit.
+    Note some properties and their values configured in the `multi-user.target` unit.
 Properties like - Description, Documentation, Requires, After, and so on.

 5. The `basic.target` unit is listed as the value of the `Requires` property for `multi-user.target`.
 View the unit file for basic.target.
 Type: